MOMORII/SAD/Documentation/Architectural Requirements.md

 Steps:
 1. User searches up a stock symbol.
    1. System Displays an input field for the stock symbol
 2. User requests stock price.
-System sends request to YahooFinance API.
+System sends request to AlphavantageAPI.
    1. User input is recieved
-   2. System sends a request to YahooFinance API.
+   2. System sends a request to AlphavantageAPI.
 3. System fetches stock price
-   1. YahooFinance API responds to the system
+   1. AlphavantageAPI responds to the system
    2. The system recieves the response (real-time data from the API)
    3. The system returns the latest stock price
 4. System displays stock price